First Stage in Leaving Apple Mac and Going Back to Windows…

 In Virtualbox, create a new machine…

-Now, the magic piece! … point the machine hard-disk at the exported/converted machine where ever you have it saved… (click the little folder icon to browse for it…)
+Now, the magic piece! … point the machine hard-disk at the exported/converted machine wherever you have it saved… (click the little folder icon to browse for it…).

 And voila, machine ready to start and use!

 That's it!
 If you have this particular need, this should help you out!